chris-mcginnis-ucsf/DoubletFinder/README.md

 ## Updates

+(03/31/2020) Internalized functions normally in 'modes' package to enable compatibility with R v3.6 and highger.

 (06/21/2019) Added parallelization to paramSweep_v3 (thanks NathanSkeen!) -- Note: progress no longer updated, but the process is much faster!
 Fixed bug with smaller datasets.
 Updated readme.

 (04/12/2019) Added SCTransform compatibilities to 'paramSweep_v3' and 'doubletFinder_v3'